Human Resource Development

-U.S. News and World Report ranked the online baccalaureate degree programs of the College of Education and Health Professions — including the Bachelor of Science in Human Resource and Workforce Development — No. 21 among 337 ranked programs for 2021.
+U.S. News and World Report ranked the online baccalaureate degree programs of the University of Arkansas College of Education and Health Professions — including the Bachelor of Human Resource Development — No. 35 among 1,800 ranked programs for 2023.

-Offering small class sizes, a diverse student body and low student-faculty ratios, Human Resource and Workforce Development Education programs offer a tightly knit, high-energy learning in a student-centered environment.
+Offering small class sizes, a diverse student body and low student-faculty ratios, HRD programs offer a tightly knit, high-energy learning in a student-centered environment.
 Students have numerous opportunities for hands-on technical, research and professional experience in a variety of community settings.
-HRWD faculty members are available to students seeking advice on a variety of topics and serve as resources long after students graduate.
+HRD faculty members are available to students seeking advice on a variety of topics and serve as resources long after students graduate.
 The program is active on Facebook.

-The Bachelor of Science in Education prepares individuals to apply training, development, and career planning and counseling skills to improve individual productivity, employability, job satisfaction and organizational effectiveness.
+The Bachelor of Human Resource Development prepares individuals to apply training, development, and career planning and counseling skills to improve individual productivity, employability, job satisfaction and organizational effectiveness.

-The minor in Human Resource and Workforce Development introduces the concepts of organizational development, career planning, and training and development.
+The minor in Human Resource Development introduces the concepts of organizational development, career planning, and training and development.

-The Master of Education comprises a 33-hour non-thesis online program, focusing on human resource and workforce development (HRD) theory and best practices.
+The Master of Human Resource Development comprises a 33-hour non-thesis online program, focusing on human resource development theory and best practices.

-The Doctor of Education program is designed for students who seek leadership careers in education, business or industry settings.
+The Doctor of Education in Human Resource Development program is designed for students who seek leadership careers in education, business or industry settings.

-The program is part of the Department of Rehabilitation, Human Resources and Communication Disorders.
+The program is part of the Department of Counseling, Leadership and Research Methods.